Insights of a Neurodivergent Clinician

 Co-Occurring ADHD and Autism: Understanding the Genetics

-Understanding of the genetic and phenotypic (characteristic expression) overlap of ADHD/Autism is relatively new.
-Until recently, if a patient presented with symptoms of both conditions, the clinician had to choose which diagnosis fits best.
-Until the DSM-5, a diagnosis of Autism or Asperger’s precluded a diagnosis of ADHD Taurines et al., 2012.
-Thankfully this was updated in DSM-5-- both conditions can now be diagnosed.
-So, in the history of things, considering the ADHD/Autism overlap is relatively new.
+The understanding of overlap of ADHD and Autism is relatively new.
+Until recently, if someone with traits of both conditions came in for an assessment, the clinician had to choose which diagnosis fit best.
+Until the DSM-5 came out in 2013, if a diagnosis of Autism or Asperger was made it took the place of a diagnosis of ADHD (Taurines et al., 2012.)
+Thankfully this was updated in the DSM-5-- both conditions can now be diagnosed in the same person.
+So, in the history of things, considering the ADHD/Autism overlap is relatively new!

-While co-occurrence is common, it is also common to see elevated ADHD traits within Autistics or elevated Autistic traits for the ADHDer.
-A person may not meet the criteria of both and yet still have significant trait overlap.
+While it is really common for the two to occur together.
+It is also common to see more ADHD traits within Autistics and more Autistic traits for the ADHDer.
+The person might not meet diagnostic criteria for both but still have more of the traits than a neurotypical person.
 I suspect that “pure ADHD” or “pure Autism” is the exception, not the norm.

 Genetic Overlap

-There are various hypotheses regarding this common co-occurrence.
-Leitner et al., 2014 hypothesize that they share a common genetic etiology.
+Out of the many hypotheses around this common co-occurrence.
+Leitner et al., 2014 hypothesize they share a common genetic cause.

-Furthermore, evidence points to a strong neurobiological overlap.
-Sokolova et al., 2017 suggest biological pathways involved in attentional control (inattention and task-switching difficulty) may be a key factor in understanding the genetic overlap between these conditions.
+The research also points to a strong neurobiological overlap, this means that there are similarities in the way ADHD and Autistic brains biologically function.
+Sokolova et al., 2017 suggests biological pathways in attentional control or inattention and task-switching may be a key factor in understanding the genetic similarities between the two.

 See this content in the original post

-ADHD and Autism, classified as Neurodevelopmental conditions, impact how the brain processes sensory input and cognitive processes.
-Both impact executive functioning, attention processes, and sensory processing.
-Following are some of the trait overlaps.
+Both ADHD and Autism are classified as Neurodevelopmental conditions and impact how the brain processes sensory input and cognitive information.
+They also impact executive functioning, attention processes, and sensory processing.
+Here are some of the places that the traits overlap.

-Executive functioning challenges are core features of both ADHD and Autism.
-Challenges may include difficulty organizing tasks, object permeance, memory, focus, decision-making, and regulating attention.
+Executive functioning challenges is a core feature of ADHD and is also common among Autistic people.
+These challenges may include difficulty organizing tasks, object permanence, memory, focus, decision-making, shifting attention, and regulating attention.

 Interoception Issues

-A person with poor interoception will have more difficulty registering and responding flexibly to their internal states and emotions.
-While results among ADHDers are more mixed*, there is research to suggest that both ADHDers and Autistics struggle with interoception at higher rates than the general public.
+A person with less sensitive interoceptive awareness will have difficulty registering and responding flexibly to their internal states and emotions.
+Research among ADHDers is mixed; some studies suggest varying levels of interoceptive sensitivity.
+However, overall, research indicates that both ADHDers and Autistic individuals often have less accurate interoceptive awareness compared to the general public.

 To read more about interoception issues and neurodivergence, you can see my full article on it here.